2222-02-09

 Last but not least, here is a heads-up on Usersnap, which is our very own visual user acceptance testing solution, used by companies like Facebook, Google, and Microsoft.

-Start your UAT efforts with a free trial of Usersnap, the #1 visual feedback platform for QA or UAT.
+Start your UAT efforts with a free trial of Usersnap, the #1 visual feedback platform for QA or other UAT testers.